 The old saying goes, it takes money to make money.
 However, when you look to reduce your dental office overhead sometimes it’s hard to tell which dollars are working for you and which are actually inhibiting you from turning a greater profit.

 In today’s hypercompetitive landscape, every percent you can shave off your overhead can add thousands to your bottom line.
+In our latest Dental Practice Comparison Report, we examine fixed and direct expenses from hundreds of practices nationwide.
+By size and specialty, we breakout overhead expenses like salaries, lab fees, rent, advertising and more so you can gauge where you stand against the rest.
+What does it all mean for you?
 For example, in a $3 million practice, the difference between a 5% supply spend and an 8% supply spend is $90,000!
 Just think of how many hygiene exams it would take to net $90,000.

 My overhead is too high.
 What now?